 1. Boxed Set

 Buy your book lover the book and DVD version of her favorite story, then put it together with some microwave popcorn and movie theater style boxed candies.
-Add a 20-ounce bottle of soda and a memento from the movie, such as a movie poster or movie t-shirt, and your gift is ready to give.
+Add a 20-ounce bottle of soda and a memento from the movie, such as a movie poster or movie t-shirt, and your gift is ready to give.3.
+Wear Your Book On Your Sleeve

 Try this selection of book lover's gift baskets, which include a variety of snacks and an option to choose a paperback novel for inclusion with the package.
 Or check out this Book Lovers Gift Basket for $44.50; it includes an option to add a Barnes & Noble gift card for an additional price, and comes in a book end chest for a reusable packaging option.
-You can always put together your own basket, too - include a signed or first-edition copy of a favorite book along with foods inspired by that book (Harry Potter candies and pumpkin juice, for instance).
+You can always put together your own basket, too - include a signed or first-edition copy of a favorite book along with foods inspired by that book (Harry Potter candies and pumpkin juice, for instance).5.
+Handmade Marketplace

 Etsy.com offers gifts for book lovers in mass quantities.
 Try these colorful author matchbook notebooks for $6.50 or this custom made charm bracelet for $21.99.
 Don't forget to browse Etsy's selection of handmade bookmarks while you're there.
 (Of course, there's always yarn and spinning fiber for book lovers, too!)
 If you haven't found anything you like yet, contact one of your favorite Etsy artisans and ask for a custom order option.
 Now that's a one-of-a-kind gift!